cscully-allison/data-ensemble-interview-artifacts/Codes.md

   - P1: "And then third, probably the profiles.
 That's the data itself"
   - P1: "without the profiles, you wouldn't have any data."
   - P2: "But you would have that information in the metadata, and then it would go, like the actual outputs, and the metadata."
+  - P4: "there's a part of the actual metrics that the instrumentation is gathering"

 ### Metadata not explicitly stated but implied